Swaziland Institute of Accountants

 SMO 3: International Standards on Auditing

-SIA is authorized by law to adopt and promulgate the applicable auditing standards in Swaziland.
-Accordingly, it states that it established an Auditing Standard-setting Committee which has adopted the ISA as issued by IAASB for application in all audits and reports that its Council meets monthly to review new and amended standards.
-It now focuses its activities on advancing the implementation of the standards.
+The Companies Act of 2009 establishes the ISA and auditing guidelines adopted by the eSwatini Institute of Accountants (EIA) as the applicable auditing standards in eSwatini.
+EIA states that it established an Auditing Standard-setting Committee which has adopted the ISA as issued by IAASB for application in all audits and reports that its Council meets monthly to review new and amended standards.
+It primarily focuses on advancing the implementation of the standards.

-To this end, SIA reports that it provides trainings and training materials on the most recent ISA developments for its members and disseminates the ISA and IAASB pronouncements on its websites and in the local press.
-SIA also monitors compliance with the standards through its Audit Quality Review System.
+To this end, EIA reports that it provides trainings and training materials on the most recent ISA developments for its members and disseminates the ISA and IAASB pronouncements on its websites and in the local press.
+EIA also monitors compliance with the standards through its quality assurance system.

 SMO 4: Code of Ethics for Professional Accountants

-Ethical requirements are established by law and by the SIA in regards to its members.
-Having first established its own Code of Ethics that incorporated the 2004 IESBA Code of Ethics, the SIA has since updated its Code of Ethics by adopting the 2009 IESBA Code without modifications for its members.
+EIA is responsible for setting ethical requirements for professional accountants in eSwatini.
+Having first established its own Code of Ethics that incorporated the 2004 IESBA Code of Ethics, the EIA states it has since subsequently adopted all revisions to the IESBA Code of Ethics as issued, including the 2018 International Code of Ethics.

 SMO 5: International Public Sector Accounting Standards

 The Public Finance Management Act 2017 states that the Accountant General is responsible for adopting accounting standards in accordance with IPSAS as issued by the IPSASB.
 According to EIA, currently the standards applied are cash-basis and there is no timeline for application of accrual-based IPSAS.